giovannitangredi/SEIProject/docs/IntegrationApiTestReport.md

 | -------------------------- | --------- |
 |            NFR2            |    All    |

-As can been see from the JUnit API tests all the test/FR are completed in less than 0.5 sec
+As could be observed from the JUnit API tests, all the test are completed in less than 0.5 sec